Martial law for a moment: What just happened in South Korea

 - Deep Read ( 3 Min. )

-Facing political stonewalling and declining popularity, South Korean president Yoon Suk Yeol attempted to impose martial law Tuesday night.
+Facing political stonewalling and declining popularity, South Korean President Yoon Suk Yeol attempted to impose martial law Tuesday night.
 Without offering evidence, he accused North Korea sympathizers of “paralyzing” his administration and “inciting internal rebellion.”

 Lawmakers raced to the parliament building, where they voted to nullify Mr. Yoon’s martial law order, even as South Korean troops stormed the building.
-Political leaders and protestors immediately called for him to step down.
+Political leaders and protesters immediately called for him to step down.

 Why We Wrote This